 Q7: How often should I publish fresh content?

-- First thing first the more frequently you publish you publish your content more times you are nudging Google to notice you.
+- First thing first the more frequently you publish your content more times you are nudging Google to notice you.
 The more articles you have on your website more seriously search engines will take you.
-In order to achieve a decent amount of attention from search engines and for them to consider you an authority you need to produce over 150 articles!
-Now it depends upon you how quickly you want to meet that number, sooner you do that quicker your traffic will grow.
+In order to achieve a decent amount of attention from search engines and for them to consider you an authority, you need to produce over 150 articles!
+Now it depends upon you how quickly you want to meet that number, the sooner you do that quicker your traffic will grow.
 Publish as much content as you can!

 - There are two separate categories I will divide publishing content in.
-One is website and other is your social media platforms.
-Yes I am counting promotion as a separate category of publishing content because you do have to create separate content (both visual and text based) and optimize it for that particular platform and it is a very time taking task even if you automate it all.
+One is website and the other is your social media platforms.
+Yes, I am counting promotion as a separate category of publishing content because you do have to create separate content (both visual and text based) and optimize it for that particular platform and it is a very time taking task even if you automate it all.
 Will discuss this in more detail later but for now you must know you create, optimize and publish different sets of content on your website and social media platforms.

 - For best results, ideally you should be posting fresh content daily on your website but if you are the only person working on your blog, you are the one creating content, editing and polishing it, searching for relevant images and optimizing it before publishing it.
 In addition to all this you also have to promote your content on different platforms.
 Now the big websites who are making six thousand figures from their websites have several people for each of these jobs and you are the one man army.
 So, realistically speaking it’s a job well done if you manage to publish twice or thrice a week.
 It really depends upon the content you are creating.